 - Write the following command “bootrec / rebuildbcd” and then press Enter.

 If you are still facing the same problem then you can fix this with the help of PC Repair tool.
 Using this professional software you can fix any kind of system errors, cleans Windows registry, restore settings and most importantly acts as a guard to maintain, tune and run PC properly with maximum speed.
-You can use it automatically or manually.
 After using this tool, you should not be bothered of any error in your PC.